|

 Me: "No!!"

-He looked at me incredulously.
-He had never noticed that, although we had been together on the Ötztaler Ache, Brandy and Co.
+He looked at me in disbelief.
+He had never noticed, even though we had been on the Ötztaler Ache, Brandy and Co. together.

 Chile, 2019

-In critical situations and when it really mattered, I have been rolling since that moment.
-When I did swim, it was usually directly into the eddy or when the part was more or less over.
-Funny, isn't it?!
-When I think about where I've been paddling, I'm pretty proud of the fact that I've never had a stupid swimmer.
-But I've also always been rather cautious on the road.
+In critical situations and when it really mattered, I rolled from that moment on.
+When I did swim, it was usually straight into the eddy or when the spot was more or less over.
+Strange, isn't it!
+When I think about where I've been paddling, I'm pretty proud that I've never had a bad swim.
+But I've also always been rather careful on the water.

-I realized that I really wanted the role and had to believe in my ability.
+I realized that I had to really want the role and believe in my abilities.

-The fact that the knot would have burst with my role is something I can only see – if at all – more than 10 years after my first Whitewater Roll say.
-Since I was at Zambezi in 2021, the role has worked much better and I have noticed that I have to want it very badly and believe in my ability.
-Then at least the chances are much better. 😉 In addition, I was forced to practice in the heavy water – that must have done me good.
-It was always clear to me that practicing would have helped, but I didn't want to get my head wet.
-In the swimming pool or when I rolled on purpose, I have also been able to roll super for over 15 years now.
+I can only say that my roll would have blown up - if at all - more than 10 years after my first Whitewater Roll .
+Since I was on the Zambezi in 2021, the roll has worked much better and I've realized that I have to really want it and believe in my ability.
+Then the chances are at least much better. 😉 I was also forced to practise in the balancing water - that was probably good for me.
+I always knew that practising would have helped, but I just didn't want to get my head wet.
+In the pool or when I rolled on purpose, I've been able to roll really well for over 15 years now.

-As a result, 2022 was the first year I never swam.
-I never managed to do that in the 23 years of paddling before.
+2022 was the first year that I never swam.
+I'd never managed that in the 23 years of paddling before that.

 Zambezi, 2021

-So, if you're one of those who can't do everything right away: don't be discouraged, go your own way and have fun paddling!
-In my case, the non-rolling has led to a very safe non-tipping over paddling style, which is clearly very positive.
-I've also made it to impressive rivers in many parts of the world.
+So, if you're one of those people who can't do everything straight away: don't be discouraged, go your own way and have fun paddling!
+In my case, not rolling has led to a very safe, non-flipping paddling style, which is clearly a very positive thing.
+I've also managed to paddle impressive rivers in many parts of the world.

-PS: At the moment I've been practicing undercutting for a loooong time.
-Let's see how long it will take me this time until I can really do 😅 it, because I'm sure I'll get it done eventually.
-As with the role, the only thing that helps here is practice, practice, practice, get good tips and above all: don't get discouraged!
+PS: I've been practicing undercutting for a loooong time now.
+Let's see how long it takes me this time until I can really do it 😅 Because I'm sure I'll get it right one day.
+As with the roll, the only thing that helps here is practicing, practicing, practicing, getting good tips and above all: don't get discouraged!

 Similar posts